Etruscan Places, Intruders (2016-2026).

 I then saw Etruscan sarcophagi lined up around the walls of the city hall square along with their decapitated statues: it was the work of the tombaroli.
 I also saw the mutilated apse of the most beautiful church in the world, the Romanesque basilica of San Pietro (I wonder now whether that is a real memory or the result of various condensed images since I visited the destroyed churches also in Irpinia, also affected by an earthquake in 1980).

 Later on during my university years, I had chosen a degree in Etruscology, which came to an end with the requirement that I pass a German language test.
-These were also the times of the student movement; its assemblies looked rather like a boxing match: on one side there were me and my fellow students who belonged to the friends of the “revisionist” newspaper Il Manifesto, and on the other the “Sturmtruppen” of the Autonomia Organizzata.
+These were also the times of the student movement and I was pretty busy with meetings that were more like boxing matches.

 After the university period, I moved on to other things but I always went back to the tombs of Tarquinia.
 I could say that I visit them more than my parents (hoping they won’t detest me for that).
 I went there when they were all accessible (open) to the public; then, when they were opened only on an annual rotation (the breathing of the tourists and the variations in humidity and temperature being very damaging for the paintings) and eventually now that they are visible behind the double glass that seals off their entrance.